Safest Places to Visit in Mexico

 Don't use unlicensed operators for transportation.

-Cultural highlights and activities
+Cultural Highlights and Activities

 Mérida is home to the Catedral de Mérida, Plaza Grande, the Mayan World Museum of Mérida and other interesting buildings, making it the ideal destination for architecture enthusiasts.
 You can also visit the Mayapán Archaeological Zone, which used to be the head of the Mayan League.
 The site has more than 4,000 structures, including a large temple and multiple residential districts.